 A fossil representative of the Circaetus genus was discovered in South-Western Bulgaria /map/.
-The birds had already lived in ancient Europe more than 7 millions of years ago, despite their very probable origin from Africa.
+The birds had already lived in ancient Europe more than 7 millions of years ago; although, their origin from Africa is suggested as very probable.
 The paper is available on a website of the journal Acta zoologica bulgarica:

 • Z. Boev, 2012 – Circaetus rhodopensis sp. n.
 (Aves: Accipitriformes) from the Late Miocene of Hadzhidimovo (SW Bulgaria) // Acta zool. bulg., 64 (1): pp. 5-12. – (En).